lukegriffith/awx_configurer/README.md

 ```

-## jq slurp
+## jq piping

 jq outputs the filtered objects as individual objects and not apart of an array.
-Tower cli needs an array of objects fed in in a single file, we can pipe the output of jq to another jq process to perfrom the ```--slurp``` argument that outputs the objects into an array.
+I've piped the output of the jq filter in the export to another jq, what re-creates the objects from the original as elements of a json array.

-## references
+## References

 AWX reference on [data migrations](https://github.com/ansible/awx/blob/devel/DATA_MIGRATION.md).